ctopher78/network-automation-course/README.md

 **2. Cisco NXOSv [nxosv-final.7.0.3.I6.1.box](https://software.cisco.com/download/home/286312239/type/282088129/release/7.0%25283%2529I6%25281%2529)**
 - Initial config is added using POAP.
 I realize that there are easier ways to configure the NXOSv, but I wanted a POAP test-ground.
 - v9k's don't have static serial numbers, so I created a Go program that runs in the background and renames the `spine1` config file automatically.
-This program snoops DHCP request packets to determine the current serial number associated to the active v9k Vagrant Box.
+This program snoops the `ClientID` from DHCP request packets to determine the current serial number associated with the currently active v9k Vagrant Box.
+If you `vagrant destroy spine1` and then `vagrant up spine`, this program will automatically update the name of the config that POAP will try to download.

 # Running this lab